-Just bear in mind that a child’s brain develops via interaction with you and the world.
-Your child will thrive in high-quality childcare and you may garner the advantages of going back to work and taking care of your family’s other needs.
+At Storybook Schoolhouse, we give your child the time and attention they deserve, and you may garner the advantages of going back to work and taking care of your family’s other needs.

 In the first year of life, there is a more rapid change in babies than at any other period.
 Activities can be used to assist in building up baby’s muscle strength, motor skills, emotional and social growth, and more, such activities include baby chatter, making music, singing, and gentle playing.

 Toddlers like utilizing their enhanced motor skills and senses to explore the world around them.
 The following activities can be utilized to assist toddlers in expressing creativity, learn how to solve a problem, develop language skills, and more.
 Such activities include a Basket of Fun, Dance Time, Music and Motion, Sponge Painting, Make-Believe Balance Beam, Measure your Treasure, and others.

 Children learn when parents are actively taking part in their education.
 Even if you’re short on time or busy, there are some simple means to support your child’s preschool education and teacher.